About Burton

 The Burton Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The King County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Burton, Washington residents are available through the local police department and authorized providers in King County.
+Fingerprinting services for Burton, Washington residents are available through local police (where present) and authorized providers in King County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the King County Sheriff's Office for scheduling and fees.

 To register to vote in Burton, Washington, residents can register online through the Washington Secretary of State's website, by mail, or in person at the King County elections office.
 Washington requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Washington Secretary of State's voter lookup tool.
 For local municipal elections in Burton, contact the King County Clerk's office for schedules and ballot information.